-The show is about two ragdolls called Rosie and Jim, whose owner says they like to pretend they come to life, which they DO, but only when the adults don't know.
+The show is about two ragdolls called Rosie and Jim, whose owner says they like to pretend they come to life, which they do, but only when the adults don't know.
 A marionette duck sits on the roof of their narrowboat, the Ragdoll, and quacks when the coast is clear.
 Rosie and Jim do play with the children they come across, because children know the ragdolls are alive.
 At the end of each episode, the boat owner, a human actor, talks about their real life job.

-The show was hosted by three celebrities, John Cunliffe (1990-3), Pat Hutchins (1994-6), and Neil Brewer (1997-2001).
-The show was a huge success for Central, because it teached children about places they haven't been to yet, but it wasn't a big success as Teletubbies
+The show was hosted by three celebrities, John Cunliffe (1990-93), Pat Hutchins (1994-96), and Neil Brewer (1997-2001).
+The show was a huge success for Central because it taught children about places they hadn't visited yet, though it wasn't as big a success as Teletubbies.

 - The Hyena: Yes, they act like children who must not be seen.

 - In Series Nicknames: The duo call John "Fizzgog", Pat "Loopy Lobes" (because of her earrings), and Neil "Tootle" (because of his harmonica-playing).
 This may lead to some Parental Bonus, though.

 - Living Toys: Ragdolls count, huh?